What Is a Vanishing Deductible?

 American Family — Diminishing Deductible

 American Family credits $100 off your deductible on day one, then adds another $100 each year at renewal as long as you remain claims-free.
 The maximum reduction is $500 for auto policies.
 After a claim, the deductible resets to the initial $100 credit — not to zero — allowing you to rebuild immediately.
-This program is also available for homeowners and renters policies, with a $1,000 maximum reduction on home coverage.
+This program is also available for homeowners (up to $1,000 maximum reduction) and renters policies (up to $500 maximum).

 The Hartford (via AARP)

-The Hartford offers a disappearing deductible that can reduce your collision deductible over five years of accident-free driving (three years if you've maintained a clean record with The Hartford).
+The Hartford offers a disappearing deductible available through their Advantage Plus package, with an initial $150 deductible reduction, followed by $50 reductions for each additional accident-free year.
+Full qualification requires five years of accident-free driving overall (three years specifically with The Hartford).
 Specific add-on costs are not publicly listed, so check directly with an agent.
 Availability may vary by state.

 Vanishing Deductible vs. Accident Forgiveness

 These two features are often confused — or bundled together — but they solve completely different problems.
 Understanding the distinction is key to deciding which one (or both) is right for you.
-Learn more about accident forgiveness and how it works alongside your other coverage options.
+Learn more about how deductibles and accident forgiveness interact alongside your other coverage options.

 | Feature | Vanishing Deductible | Accident Forgiveness |